astutic/Acharya/README.md

 Windows firewall will show a prompt where it will ask whether it should allow acharya to listen to port 3000.
 Please allow it.

-Acharya will generate a password for the default user admin@localhost

 The UI will be accessible at http://localhost:3000

-Login to the UI with admin@localhost as the username and the password displayed on the terminal/command prompt screen.

-It is recommended that the users change this password from the UI
+The UI will prompt the user to set a password for the default user admin@localhost

 # Using Acharya
 Login to the Acharya UI using a web-browser and access the URL seen in the output of the above command.
 The default URL would be http://localhost:3000